zarar7576/YOLO_TO_KITTI/README.md

 python3 main.py "Folder path"

-folder path contains all the label files in the form of txt files associated with each image
+folder path should contain all the label files in the form of txt files associated with each image